MUDE-2025/PA1.1/1_enable_hidden_files.md

 > This page uses content from https://teachbooks.io/learn-programming/install/common/hidden.html by Delft University of Technology, licensed with CC BY 4.0 License.

-> Copyright 2025 MUDE, Delft University of Technology.
-This work is licensed under a CC BY 4.0 License
+> By Tom van Woudenberg and Robert Lanzafame, [CEGM1000 MUDE](http://mude.citg.tudelft.nl/), Delft University of Technology.
+This work is licensed under a CC BY 4.0 License, more information about referencing can be found [on the Credits and License page](https://mude.citg.tudelft.nl/workbook-2025/credits.html).